 The Magic Flute, Tamino — The Metropolitan Opera

 Awakenings, Leonard — Opera Theatre of Saint Louis (world premiere)

-Paul Groves begins his 2019/2020 season performing La Damnation de Faust in concert with the Shanghai and Beijing Symphonies.
-He returns to the Metropolitan Opera for his 27th season with the company in performances of Chekalinsky in The Queen of Spades and Tamino in The Magic Flute.
-He finishes the season in the world premiere of Tobias Picker’s Awakenings with Opera Theatre of Saint Louis.
+Paul Groves began his 2019-20 season performing La Damnation de Faust in concert with the Shanghai and Beijing Symphonies.
+He returned to the Metropolitan Opera for his 27th season with the company in performances of Chekalinsky in The Queen of Spades and Tamino in The Magic Flute.

 Additional highlights of recent seasons include a rare role debut singing Alessandro Cesare in Cavalli’s Eliogabalo with the Opéra national de Paris, his first performances in the title role of Wagner’s Parsifal with the Lyric Opera of Chicago led by Sir Andrew Davis, appearances as Admète in Gluck’s Alceste with Madrid’s Teatro Real, Nicias in Massenet’s Thais with the Los Angeles Opera, and Pylade in Iphigénie en Aulide with Theater an der Wien.
 An avid concert performer, Groves’ previous season was filled with debuts and return engagements with symphonies across the United States.
 Throughout the 2016/2017 season, he was seen performing Mahler’s Das Lied von der Erde with the Cleveland Orchestra and the Indianapolis Symphony, Berlioz’ Requiem with the San Francisco Symphony under Charles Dutoit, as well as Stravinsky’s Perséphone with the Oregon Symphony.